 Owen Davis | August 14, 2019

 Cancer.
 Diabetes.
 Arthritis.
 Heart disease.
 Anaemia.
 Obesity.
-All different diseases, and all with different symptoms.
-But all with a common link.
+All different diseases, all with different symptoms.
+However, all of these diseases have one common link.

-If we accept that health is the opposite of disease, and we accept that health requires certain inputs and conditions, then we must accept that disease does too - it doesn’t just occur at random - it is the product of our actions.
-When we take action contrary to the needs of our body - either through poor diet or toxic exposure - we develop any number of the 6 subclinical defects.
+If we accept that health is the opposite of disease, then we accept that health requires the opposite inputs and conditions.
+It doesn’t just occur at random, it is the product of our actions.
+When we take action contrary to the needs of our body - either through poor diet or toxic exposure (mercury) - we develop any number of the 6 subclinical defects.
 It is these 6 subclinical defects that underpin all disease.
-Without these defects, disease cannot occur.
+Without these defects, 'dis-ease' cannot occur.

 1. Free calcium excess - where calcium is not bound and the heart, arteries and joints become calcified.